mia-platform/documentation/docs/marketplace/add_to_marketplace/marketplace_items_accessibility.md

 ---
 id: marketplace_items_accessibility
-title: Make your Marketplace items available to others
+title: Make your Marketplace items available to other Companies
-sidebar_label: Make your Marketplace items available to others
+sidebar_label: Make your Marketplace items available to other Companies
 ---

 You can contribute to the Mia-Platform Marketplace with your own Marketplace items, making them accessible to other Companies.
 This section will guide you on how to do so, offering two main methods: